t-lanigan/todoapp/README.md

 ## Development

 * run `make dev-deps`
-* Set up database migrations folder using `flask db init`.
+* If not already there, set up database migrations folder using `flask db init`.

 ## Migrations